Azathothas/Stars/README.md

 - [Lukas-Heiligenbrunner/AURCache](https://github.com/Lukas-Heiligenbrunner/AURCache) – A cache build server for Archlinux AUR packages and serving them
 - [LukasKalbertodt/reinda](https://github.com/LukasKalbertodt/reinda) – Easily embed and manage assets for your web application to build standalone-executables.
 Offers filename hashing, templating and more.
 - [Lurk/clink](https://github.com/Lurk/clink) – url cleaner
+- [LyonSyonII/run](https://github.com/LyonSyonII/run) – Run commands in the languages you love!
 - [Merklemap/merklemap-cli](https://github.com/Merklemap/merklemap-cli) – Discover and enumerate all subdomains associated with a website, including those not publicly advertised.
 Use this tool to conduct thorough security assessments, validate your organization's digital footprint, or enhance your reconnaissance capabilities for penetration testing and bug bounty hunting.
 - [Mic92/cntr](https://github.com/Mic92/cntr) – A container debugging tool based on FUSE
 - [Mic92/envfs](https://github.com/Mic92/envfs) – Fuse filesystem that returns symlinks to executables based on the PATH of the requesting process.